 Thumbnail image

-BUILDING ZONEBRO- A TIMEZONE TOOL FOR THE CHRONOLOGICALLY CHALLENGED
+BUILDING ZONEMATCH- A TIMEZONE TOOL FOR THE CHRONOLOGICALLY CHALLENGED

-Remote work means coordinating with people across timezones.
-This shouldn’t be hard.
+Remote work means coordinating with people across timezones, and this shouldn’t be hard.
 Yet every timezone tool I found was either bloated with features I didn’t need or looked like it was designed in 2003 using Excel conditional formatting.
-I didn’t want a Swiss Army knife—just a clean way to answer: “If it’s 2 PM in London, is my colleague in Sydney awake or should I wait until tomorrow to passive-aggressively ping them about that PR?”

 Read more